AlisdairGurling/solidsync/README.md

 ## Why

-PKM tools each lock your data into a proprietary silo: Notion in their cloud database, Roam in their Clojure graph, Obsidian in local Markdown with custom syntax, Logseq in its own SQLite schema.
+PKM tools each lock your data into a silo: Notion in their cloud database, Roam in their Clojure graph, Obsidian in local Markdown with custom syntax (or at the very least isn't soild compatable), Logseq in its own SQLite schema.
 Moving knowledge between them — or querying it with your own tools — is painful and lossy.

 Solid flips the model: your data lives in a **Pod** you control, described as